hybrid-futr/SQL/README.md

-# SQL
-SQL project portfolio
+# SQL: SQL project portfolio

+Hola!
+This repo will host a variety of SQL projects.
-Most projects are intially built in a mySQL container on the GoormIDE (https://ide.goorm.io/) development environment.
-Notes will be made when this is not the case.
+Most projects are initially built in a mySQL container on the GoormIDE (https://ide.goorm.io/) development environment.
+A note will be made when this is not the case.
+Enjoy!